-The agency considers many factors when interpreting the results of carcinogenicity studies.
 The 2005 EPA Guidelines for Carcinogen Risk Assessment are intended as a guidance only and does not provide a checklist for determining whether tumor findings are related to treatment.
 These guidelines emphasize the importance of weighing multiple lines of evidence in reaching conclusions regarding human carcinogenic potential of chemicals.
 Evaluation of observed tumor findings takes into consideration both biological and statistical significance.
 There are several factors in the 2005 EPA Guidelines for Carcinogen Risk Assessment used in the weight-of-evidence evaluation of individual studies.
 For this evaluation, the interpretation of the evidence related to tumor findings is described below.
-The agency is soliciting comment from the SAP regarding several of these factors as they relate to the interpretation of studies as part of Charge Question #3.